mandevuMan/ProgrammingAssigment2/README.md

-# Programming Assigment 2: Lexical Scoping
+# Programming Assignment 2: Lexical Scoping
 This is the second programming assignment for R Programming course.